collapsed-stacks/atheism/questions/850/what-accounts-for-the-astonishing-number-of-atheist-stand-up-comedians.md

 - posted by: [Denis Robert](https://stackexchange.com/users/-1/122-denis-robert) on 2010-12-17
 - score: 1

-<p>We're intelligent, and we're funny.
+We're intelligent, and we're funny.
 It's that simple.
 Note that not all Atheists are "liberals" in the American sense.
-A number of them are libertarian (not that I really understand why, but that's flamebait for another day). </p>
+A number of them are libertarian (not that I really understand why, but that's flamebait for another day).

 ## Answer 852